lindgrengroup/infertility_hormones/README.md

 - *combine_wes_gwas* - Compare effect sizes from GWAS meta-analyses with UK Biobank WES analyses for genes reported in both sets of analyses.
 - *heritability_rg* - LDSC-based analyses to calculate trait heritability, genetic correlations between pairs of traits (including reproductive diseases and the Neale lab UKB-wide phenotypes), and partitioned heritability analyses for tissue-specific and cell-type-specific enrichment.
 - *lava_local_rg* - LAVA analyses to calculate local genetic correlation between pairs of traits; added in response to reviewer request.
+- *mixer_overlap* - MiXeR analyses to calculate polygenic overlap, regardless of genetic correlation, between pairs of traits; added in response to reviewer request.
 - *selection_analyses* - Test for evolutionary selection as measured by CMS, aDNA, and SDS at infertility or hormone loci and vice-versa.
 - *two_sample_mr* - Mendelian randomisation to test for genetically predicted causal effects of obesity and hormone levels on infertility.